 - Consider if those around you may be higher risk of severe illness from COVID-19, such as older adults or those with certain medical conditions and take extra precautions.

-Media Toolkit: Help share “What Will It Take” to slow the spread.
+Community/Media Toolkit: Help share “What Will It Take” to slow the spread.

 Precauciones Para Las Fiestas Navideñas (español)